AtMostafa/good-coding-practices/workshop/pep8.org.md

 # Comments

 Comments that contradict the code are worse than no comments.
-Always make a priority of keeping the comments up-to-date when the code changes!
+Always make a priority of keeping the comments up-to-date!

 Python coders from non-English speaking countries: please write your comments in English, unless you are 120% sure that the code will never be read by people who don’t speak your language.